holoviz/panel/doc/developer_guide/index.md

 jupyter lab
 ```

-If you start seeing `ImportError` due to missing packages, you can manually install them using
+If you start seeing `ImportError` due to missing packages, you can install them manually using
-`pip` or consider if its time to install in the same way as the *core developers*.
+`pip` or consider if its time to switch to a *full install* with conda.

-### Core Developer
+### Full Install with conda

 This is the *full install* used by the *core developers*.
-Use this is you have become a regular
-contributor or want to contribute to more advanced parts of Panel like Bokeh models.

 #### Create a development environment